byAdam/Mchell/README.md

 ## Using Mchell
 When you install Mchell, it adds "mchell" as a system command (Windows).
 You can run a program on the interpreter by specifying the path of the main mcfunction as a command line argument.
 The directory of the mcfunction file will act as the root directory.
 If no path is specified, Mchell will enter the shell.
+The main mcfunction file is ran relative to an entity of type "player" and name "main"

 There is a number of flags you can specify:
 - -h, --help: Output a list of valid arguments